defenseunicorns/pepr/docs/roadmap.md

   - **Competitive Analysis**:
     Understand the competitive landscape and how/where Pepr can/does differentiate itself.
 Have it in the docs.

-## Phase 3: Donation, Transition, and Stabilization/Improvement of new features
+## Phase 3: Donation, Transition, and Stabilization/Improvement of New Features

 - **Q3**:
   - **Community Building**: